-These listings are usually sitting for three reasons: price, location or condition.
+These listings are usually sitting for (at least) one of three reasons: price, location or condition.
 And if you are really lucky, you get to combat all three.
 Try the following tips to help freshen up a stale listing.

 Improve communication with your client